Gleeny/Nevrevr/README.md

 | random |
 | rules |

 To access a NSFW-topic, start the command with `nsfw/`.
+If you would like to submit your NHIE-question, please join our support server!
+You will get credited.

 ** **
 <big>Permissions</big>